alainkaegi/pythonorama/data_structures/array_based.md

 The `add_at` and `remove_at` methods insert and remove an item from the list, respectively.
 Since these potentially require shifting over all of the existing items (e.g., when adding an item at index 0), they take linear time in the worst case.

 Sets and dictionaries can be implemented using similar techniques.
-Search, insertion, and deletion would require linear time, so more sophisticated data structures such as hash tables are preferred.
+If better runtime behavior is required, data structures such as hash tables might be preferred.

 # Resources
 - Sedgewick & Wayne, *Introduction to Programming in Python*, [Chapter 4](https://introcs.cs.princeton.edu/python/40algorithms/)